jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 &nbsp;

 **Moreover, men are less careful how they offend him who makes himself loved than him who makes himself feared.
 For love is held by the tie of obligation, which, because men are a sorry breed, is broken on every whisper of private interest; but fear is bound by the apprehension of punishment which never relaxes its grasp.
 Nevertheless, a Prince should inspire fear in such a fashion that if he does not win love he may escape hate. (power of reputation and appearance)**

-**For a man may very well be feared and yet not hated, and this will be the case so long as he does not meddle with the property or with the women of his citizens and subjects.
-And if constrained to put any to death, he should do so only when there is a manifest cause or reasonable justification.
-But, above all, he must abstain from the property of others.
-For men will sooner forget the death of their father than the loss of their patrimony. (fixing problems, managing people)**

-Returning to the question of being loved or feared, I sum up by saying, that since his being loved depends upon his subjects, while his being feared depends upon himself, a wise Prince should build on what is his own, and not on what rests with others.
-Only, as I have said, he must do his utmost to escape hatred. **(fixing problems, managing people)**

-Be it known, then, that there are two ways of contending, one in accordance with the laws, the other by force; the first of which is proper to men, the second to beasts.
-But since the first method is often ineffectual, it becomes necessary to resort to the second. **(fixing problems, managing people)**

-**But since a Prince should know how to use the beast’s nature wisely, he ought of beasts to choose both the lion and the fox; for the lion cannot guard himself from the toils, nor the fox from wolves.
-He must therefore be a fox to discern toils, and a lion to drive off wolves. (fixing problems, managing people)**

 &nbsp;